 In the request, a worker must provide the following information:

-Employer name and address, relevant dates of employment and illegal actions and the names of other people involved (alleged wrongdoers, witnesses, etc.); the requestor can remain anonymous;
+Employer name and address, relevant dates of employment and illegal actions and the names of other people involved (alleged wrongdoers, witnesses, etc.), however the requestor can remain anonymous;

-Detailed description of how the request is related to a CRD investigation or will further the CRD’s mission, priorities, and enforcement of FEHA.
+Detailed description of how the request is related to a CRD investigation or will further the CRD’s mission, priorities, and enforcement of the FEHA;

 Detailed description of employer’s conduct or fear of retaliation that may stop worker(s) who may be covered by an SOI from reporting information or cooperating with CRD during an investigation; and